sh1670/code-a-clock/index.md

 ---

-## Group work: invent your own clock
+# Group work: Design Your Own Clock

 #### Team up!
 Group with your neighbours into teams of four people.